mwczapski/Swagger_Codegen_3_Docker_Container/Swagger_Codegen_Docker_Container_for_API-First_Development.md

 cd /swagger_tools/swagger-codegen

 # convert yaml to jason and back again example
-# not needed for work with the Swagger Editor server
+# not needed for work with the Swagger Codegen server
 #
 cd /swagger_tools/swagger-codegen